bright/new-www/content/blog/a-quick-introduction-to-the-event-driven-architecture.md

 ## Summary

 The thing to consider before choosing our strategy is what direction of dependency we prefer and this is a case-by-case decision to make. \
 The events ensure very loose coupling between services, but with this strength comes its great weakness.
 It is easier to lose control of processes in your system.
 You don’t know who is listening to the events until run-time.
-It’s harder to understand, debug and modify compare to the standard approach.
+It’s harder to understand, debug and modify compared to the standard approach.

-So as always they are trade-offs of every approach but having these patterns in our toolbox will help us design better systems.
+So as always there are trade-offs of every approach but having these patterns in our toolbox will help us design better systems.